agnunez/moco2/README.md

 ## Contributions

-The project is part of the [CODOS]: https://github.com/miguelangelcasanova/codos to develop devices for schools to improve the safety of the air quality.
+The project is part of the [CODOS](https://github.com/miguelangelcasanova/codos) to develop devices for schools to improve the safety of the air quality.
-There is a very actve Telegram channel to discuss this initiative in [Telegram CODOS channel]: https://t.me/codos_ventilacion (mostly in spanish).
+There is a very actve Telegram channel to discuss this initiative in [Telegram CODOS channel](https://t.me/codos_ventilacion) (mostly in spanish).

-This code is actively maintained in [https://github.com/agnunez/moco2]: https://github.com/agnunez/moco2 by [@agnuca]: http://twitter.com/agnuca and contributions are welcome!
+This code is actively maintained in [https://github.com/agnunez/moco2](https://github.com/agnunez/moco2) by [@agnuca](http://twitter.com/agnuca) and contributions are welcome!